ircv3/ircv3-specifications/extensions/acc-core.md

 The `cred_type` parameter indicates the type of authentication that's required to login to the account once it has been registered.
 The supported credential types are listed below in the <a href="#"><code>ACC LS CALLBACKS</code> section</a>.

 If the client does not provide the `cred_type` parameter, the server MUST use the `passphrase` credential type.
-If the client provides a credential type that's now supported, the server MUST respond with the `REG_INVALID_CRED_TYPE` `FAIL` code.
+If the client provides a credential type that's not supported, the server MUST respond with the `REG_INVALID_CRED_TYPE` `FAIL` code.
+If the given credential is invalid (for example, the client tries to use the `certfp` method without advertising a client certificate, or tries to use `passphrase` but gives an empty passphrase parameter), the server MUST respond with the `REG_INVALID_CREDENTIAL` `FAIL` code.

 Clients SHOULD NOT be sent legacy (e.g. from NickServ) privmsgs or notices in response to `ACC` commands where numerics and messages defined in this document can replace them.